jonnyg23/obsidian_devlog/pages/Data Structures & Algorithms.md

 			- **Conceptualize**:
 				- Each variable in the graph is called a node & those lower in the tree are referred to as children nodes.
 				-
 				  1. The algorithm traverses through the leftmost side of the tree down through all of the children nodes until it hits the bottom where there are no more children nodes.
-It will iteratively add these node names to a
+It will iteratively add these node names to an array which will later be returned.
 				-
 				  2. It will then step back and traverse other leaf/children nodes until all the left side of the tree has been iterated through.
 				-